 Being able to defend yourself is a valuable skill on the streets where chances of an attack are not really rare.
 While women and teens are the ones that usually get recommendations to learn self-defense through martial arts classes, even adult men can greatly benefit from it.
 Baltimore MMA experts say that the good thing about learning MMA and self- defense is that everyone can be trained for it, given the physical stamina and discipline to follow through classes and sessions.

 There are different styles of martial arts, each one offering unique offense and defense tactics, which you can use in different situations.
 Here are some of the top self- defense moves that everyone can learn.
 Their simplicity and easiness of execution make them the best moves for whatever situation requiring self- protection.
+Check out the calendar for upcoming MMA events Brisbane.

 1. Front Push Kick or Teep